cashfree/cashfree-cashgram-node/README.md

 # Cashfree Cashgram Integration Kit for Node

-Below is an integration flow on how to use Cashfree's Cashgram.
+Below is an integration flow on how to use Cashfree's payout sdk.
 Please go through the payout docs [here](https://docs.cashfree.com/docs/payout/guide/)
 <br/>
 This kit is linked to the Cashgram flow.
 Go [here](https://dev.cashfree.com/payouts/integrations/cashgram) to get a better understanding.